NicoCatalano/NicoCatalano.github.io/_pages/about.md

 ---

-# Hi, I’m Nico

 I’m a PhD candidate at [Politecnico Di Milano](https://www.polimi.it) where I conduct research in **Computer Vision** and **Artificial Intelligence**.
 My work is based at the [Artificial Intelligence and Robotics Lab (AIRLab)](https://airlab.deib.polimi.it) under the guidance of [Prof. Matteo Matteucci](https://www.deib.polimi.it/eng/people/details/267262).

 My current projects explore the fusion of visual and textual information.
-I’m investigating how the **semantic properties of text** can enhance vision tasks and improve **explainability** in deep learning models.
-In addition, I focus on:
+I’m investigating how the **semantic properties of text** can enhance **vision tasks** and improve **explainability** in deep learning models.